MCD targets to get 15 lakh properties geo-tagged in next two months: Delhi Mayor | Science-Environment

 She added that in the next 1-2 years, the MCD plans to ''have a system that allows keeping a proper record of those who have paid taxes and those who haven't''.

 Through this portal, taxpayers can check details related to house tax and related properties and corresponding tax amount with one click.
-It is a ''big drive'' of the AAP-led government in the Municipal Corporation of Delhi, the mayor said.
+It is a ''big drive'' of the Aam Aadmi Party-led government in the Municipal Corporation of Delhi, the mayor said.

 Oberoi said such a system is there in Mumbai and Bengaluru.